csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 How to structure your thesis
 ----------------------------

 The starting file for your thesis is thesis.tex.
-This file includes references to the rest of your thesis.
+This file includes references to the chapters and main files.
 Some lines in this file are not meant to be changed, others are.
 The file is commented to indicate what you should change.

 In this template, all the content belonging to a chapter has been put into a separate folder (a "chapter folder").
 There is one folder (chp-main) that contains the "special" chapters: Introduction, Related Work and Conclusions, but if you don't like this you may tweak it as you please.

 Each chapter folder has two subfolders: images/ and content/.
 The first one is meant to contain all the images included in that chapter.
-The second one is meant to contain any other files included in your chapter, such as embedded PDFs, or other documents.
+The second one is meant to contain latex snippets that will actually embed images or other graphical files into your thesis.

 Each chapter folder contains one file with the body of the chapter; which in this package has the same name of the folder (e.g., chp-studyone contains the file chp-studyone.tex).
 This file starts with the usual chapter commands: